rubikpi-ai/meta-rubikpi-bsp/README.md

 'qcom-wayland' DISTRO and 'qcom-multimedia-image' are defined in meta-qcom-distro layer.

 ### Flashing the images on the device
-Flash the images on the device using qdl tool as per the steps in the main documentation.
+Flash the images on the device using qdl tool.

 ## Known Issues